oliguo/Data-Lunar-Calendar/README.md

  ```
  The Sample Data just includes 1999 to 2049.

- To get specify lunar date to run the function:
+ To get specify lunar date to run the SQL function:
  ```sql
  SELECT dbo.fn_GetLunar('2021-12-30') Lunar;
  ```

- To get the lunar date of whole year to run the procdure:
+ To get the lunar date of whole year to run the SQL procdure:
  ```sql
  EXEC proc_calendar 2021;
  ```